-I am a liturgist, a medievalist, and a writer, who wants to make the world a better place one word, gesture, and prayer at a time.
+I am a liturgist, a medievalist, and a writer, making the world a kinder place one word, gesture, and prayer at a time.

 Perhaps we all have a life question or a lens through which we explore the world and find understanding.
 I am always on the lookout for how ritual practice mediates the soul’s journey to God.
-Liturgy, religious public ritual, is an obvious subject but civic rituals like protests, sporting events (Go Irish!), and festivals (the Calgary Stampede), the built environment like our architecture and urban design, and the habits of popular culture like Starbucks and the smartphone also shape and direct our identity, our experience of community, and our ethics.
+Liturgy, religious public ritual, is an obvious subject but civic rituals like protests, sporting events (Go Irish!), and festivals (the Calgary Stampede), the built environment like our architecture and urban design, and the habits of daily life like café culture and social media also shape and direct our identity, our experience of community, and our ethics.

 Clement of Alexandria likened a typical day to a liturgical performance.
 It’s what we can call the liturgy of life or sacramentality of the every day.
 For those of us who believe in God, the spiritual journey does not only or even primarily take place in church or amidst a formal liturgical experience.
 The liturgical action is there to receive and echo as well as shape and correct the liturgy of our lives.